argonjs/argon-3-tutorials/_posts/2015-03-24-geolocation.md

     </div>
   </div>
   <h1>A Simple Geolocation example</h1>
-  <p>This example takes the current location of the viewer, and positions a cube at a well known nearby location (the Georgia Tech campus, for us), and creates a second cube a small distance away from where the viewer was positioned when the example was loaded.
+  <p>This example takes the current location of the viewer, and positions a cube at a well-known nearby location (the Georgia Tech campus, for us), and creates a second cube a small distance away from where the viewer was positioned when the example was loaded.
 We do this by adding a small amount to our current east-west location, in the local Three.js cartesian coordinates.
 This illustrates how to create geospatial content based on the current location, and update the internal geospatial location of the object.</p>
 </body>
 {% endhighlight %}